gilmation/i18n_examples/README.md

 # i18n_examples
 Example database configurations for i18n of dynamic user data.

-For each example this document contains:
+For each example this document contains

 * Description
 * Discussion of the Pros <span class="amp">&amp;</span> Cons of this choice
 * When you would be likely to want to use it.